Dealing With the IRS»

 - Fee on Self-insured Health Plans -Patient-centered Outcomes Research Fee

 - Section 4376 of the tax code imposes a fee equal to $2 multiplied by the average number of lives covered under the plan.
 The fee amount increases based on the percentage increase in the projected per capita amount of National Health Expenditures as determined by the Dept. of Health and Human Services.
 The amount for policy years and plan years that end on or after October 1, 2014, and before October 1, 2015, is $2.08.
 The plan sponsor is liable for the fee.
 The fees are required to be reported annually on the 2nd quarter Form 720 and paid by its due date, July 31st.
 Fees are based on the average number of lives covered under the policy or plan.

 - Employee Notices

-- Beginning January 1, 2014 (October 1, 2013 for existing employees), certain employers must provide written notice to employees about health insurance coverage options available through the Marketplace (insurance exchanges).
+- Certain employers must provide written notice to employees about health insurance coverage options available through the Marketplace (insurance exchanges).